-STOXX ESG Leaders indices are reviewed quarterly in March, June, September, and December.
+STOXX ESG Leaders indices are reviewed annually in September.
 The review cut-off date is the last dissemination day of the month preceding the review month.

 Weighting cap factors:

 Shares, Free Float, Weight and Cap Factors are reviewed on a quarterly basis.
 The weightings are published on the second Friday of each quarter, one week prior to quarterly review implementation using Thursday's closing prices.